michabirklbauer/instagram_downloader/README.md

-# Instagram Downloader by Micha Birklbauer
+# Instagram Downloader

 A python script to download public pictures, videos and albums from Instagram.

 ## Requirements
-- Python (version 3 or higher)
+- Python (version 3.6 or higher)

 ## Features
 - Download a single picture/video/album by running the script and providing the link as input